thiagomides/Convolution_Model_Application/README.md

 ## Highlights

-- Manual implementation of CNN components:
+- TensorFlow implementation of CNN components:
   - Zero-padding
   - Convolution (single and multi-channel)
   - Pooling (max and average)